TheDEvorger/Alekrythae-Meggy-s-JOA-Journey-Of-Adventure/README.md

 These numbers describe the current v1.0.0 source package and can naturally change in later releases.

+> The optional soundtrack is distributed separately as the **JOA Music Pack** and is not included in these package counts.
+The **240 MV voice clips under `Assets/mv-voice/` remain part of the main application package**.

 ---

 # 🧪 Verification status